 People that make the mistake of choosing their Medicare coverage based on monthly premiums alone can easily put themselves in a world of hurt.
 This is a sad fact that is not helped by the Centers for Medicare & Medicaid Services (CMS) bias for Medicare Advantage.

 I provide people with free Medicare supplement quotes every day.
-For the past year, I have been collecting the average cost of Medicare supplements across all states and age ranges.
+For the past year, I have collected the average cost of Medicare supplements across all states and age ranges.
 For 2020, plans averaged a little over $152.
 In some states, Florida and New York, in particular, the costs are much higher.
 And in some southern and western states, the averages are lower.

 Let’s examine what that $152 per month ($1,824 per year) buys you.